stats-432sp2018/stats-432sp2018.github.io/syllabus.md

 #### In-class exercises

 We will regularly have short programming or theoretical exercises during class time.
 These will always occur on Thursdays.
 At the end of class, you will push your results to GitHub for grading.
 Complete submissions will receive full credit.
 Partial submissions will receive 2 points.
 There will be at least 10 of these during the semester.
 Any submissions you make in excess of 10 will be extra credit.

+#### Reading responses

+Each chapter will have a short coding exercise which you should submit before we cover the chapter.
+I will post the exercise on Github, you clone it and upload your changes.
+These will generally be due before class begins on __Tuesday__ each week.
+Complete submissions will receive full credit.
+Partial submissions will receive 2 points.
+There will be at least 10 of these during the semester.
+Any submissions you make in excess of 10 will be extra credit.

 #### Homeworks